John Peel: Allegations of sexual misconduct

-Several journalists, including Sarah Woolley and Fiona Sturges, writing in The Independent, have questioned Peel's legacy due to sexual relations with underage fans.
-Frequently cited is his first marriage to Milburn in 1965, Milburn was aged 15 and Peel 25 when they married; although this was legal in Texas at the time.
-Peel always maintained that she lied about her age at their time of marriage, claiming she was 16.
+Writing in The Independent, Sarah Woolley and Fiona Sturges have questioned Peel's legacy due to sexual relations with underage fans.
+Frequently cited is his first marriage to Milburn in 1965; Milburn was aged 15 and Peel 25 when they married (which was legal in Texas at the time), and to which Peel maintained that her parents lied about her age.

-Peel told The Guardian in 1975, regarding his relations with female fans, "Well, of course, I didn't ask for ID.
-All they wanted me to do was abuse them, sexually, which, of course, I was only too happy to do."

-He sardonically told The Sunday Correspondent in 1989, "Girls used to queue up outside.
+In a 1989 interview with The Sunday Correspondent, Peel commented: "Girls used to queue up outside.
 By and large not usually for shagging.
 Oral sex they were particularly keen on, I remember.
-There was one extraordinary older woman - when I say older, I mean about 21 - came in and just climbed into bed with me.
+There was one extraordinary older woman – when I say older, I mean about 21 – came in and just climbed into bed with me.
 And we had a quick shag and she got dressed and went away again.
-So to go from years of self-abuse - I was unimaginably innocent by modern standards until I was 21 - to find yourself in that sort of position was like having all your masturbation fantasies becoming fact.
+So to go from years of self-abuse – I was unimaginably innocent by modern standards until I was 21 – to find yourself in that sort of position was like having all your masturbation fantasies becoming fact.
 But with it came dangers.
 One of my, er, regular customers, as it were, turned out to be 13, though she looked older.
-It became expedient to move to Oklahoma".
+It became expedient to move to Oklahoma."